How to promote yourself as an academic researcher

 There’s no need to put hours into crafting a post: something as simple as posting about a conference you are about to present at, and including the relevant hashtag, can get picked up by organisers and make an impact.
 But when you post, remember where you are posting and consider who might be able to see it in the future.
 Getting into blazing rows about politics is unlikely to impress potential employers who decide to search for you online.

-How can I make connections that will help me promote myself as a researcher?
+How to make connections that will help you promote yourself as a researcher

 You’ve already got a network.
 Your colleagues, your supervisor, people you studied with, or are still studying alongside.
 Some of them you may count as friends, but you don’t have to build a friendship with everyone you want to connect with.